 Founded in 1992 to respond to the refugee crisis faced by Haitian immigrants in the U.S. and Guantanamo Bay, Haitian Women for Haitian Refugees (HWHR) has provided support to hundreds of families who sought asylum in the US after being persecuted in Haiti.
-The organization has worked on various relief projects, including disaster relief for Haitian victims of hurricane George in 1998, and tropical storms and hurricanes that hit Haiti and the Dominican Republic in 2004, 2007, and 2008.
+With a transnational approach, the organization has promoted climate justice and engages individuals and communities in various solidarity relief projects, including water justice in Haiti, and disaster relief for Haitian victims of hurricane George in 1998, and tropical storms and hurricanes that hit Haiti and the Dominican Republic (in 2004, 2007, & 2008) and the massive earthquakes that devastated parts of Haiti in 2010 and 2021.
 HWHR had a relief program for September 11th victims who were displaced immigrant workers.
 Through this program we provided case management and financial assistance to over 200 individuals and families from Haiti, West Africa and other Caribbean Islands.
-Currently, HWHR provides comprehensive and culturally sensitive programs that include community education, supportive services and community organizing.
+Currently, HWHR provides comprehensive and culturally sensitive programs that include legal immigration screenings and referrals, community education, supportive services, community organizing, and healing justice.
 Over the past decade, HWHR has also provided solidarity support to communities in Haiti to recover and rebuild in the wake of natural and man-made disasters.

 HWHR focuses on creating a nurturing and trusting environment, whether it is in our physical center or through remote online platforms.
 We are staffed by members, who share the struggles of each of these impacted groups.
-With their leadership, we continue to engage our members in decision-making and organizing efforts through the spaces that we have developed (TPS Committee, SIJS Committee, and a Domestic Violence Peer Support Group).
-We are also working closely with our partner legal organizations including TakeRoot Justice, Brooklyn Defenders and The Door, to assure that ongoing legal services are available to our undocumented populations, with adequate language support.
+With their leadership, we continue to engage our members in decision-making and organizing efforts through the healing justice spaces that we have developed (TPS Committee, SIJS Committee, and a Domestic Violence Peer Support Group).
+We are also working closely with our partner legal organizations including TakeRoot Justice, Brooklyn Defenders, Lutheran Social Services of New York, and The Door, to assure that ongoing legal services are available to our undocumented populations, with competent language support.

 Haitian Women for Haitian Refugees is a project of the Interreligious Foundation for Community Organization, a 501(c)3 organization.
 All contributions made to IFCO/Haitian Women for Haitian Refugees are tax-deductible to the fullest extent allowed by law.